-Back zips open from the neck to the lower back.
-The large opening allows you to dress and undress quickly making it the perfect option for beginners.
-The zipper material is less flexible and less water-resistant than neoprene - so we recommend this system for milder climates.
+Back zips open from the lower back to the neck.
+This opening makes it easy to get on, so it's the perfect option for beginners.
+The zipper material is less flexible and water-resistant than neoprene - so we recommend this system for milder climates.

 A front zip opens from the top of your neck to the bottom of your torso.
-The opening allows you to climb into the top of the suit with ease.
-Front zip systems are designed for warmer waters and typically found on springsuits and are more common for women.
+The opening allows you to getr into the top of the suit easily.
+Front zip systems are designed for warmer waters and typically found on springsuits and are usually for women.

 Chest zip wetsuits are more flexible and warm due to the continuous neoprene across the shoulders and back.
-They are a little fiddlier to put on, but they will give you with better insulation from the cold.
+They are a little more difficult to get on, but they will keep you warmer for longer.

-The small opening makes no zip wetsuits harder to get in, but the unrestricted flexibility makes them the most comfortable system for surfing.
+The small opening make no zip wetsuits harder to get in, but the unrestricted flexibility makes them the most comfortable system for surfing.
 Leading brands pair this system with their best neoprene to create top performance wetsuits.
-If you are looking to spend a long time in the water, this is the premium option.
+If you are looking to spend a long time in the water, this is the best option for you.

 Seams are becoming more watertight, durable and flexible for more comfortable wetsuits.
 With high-quality suits, seams are strategically absent from areas that require the most flexibility and clever panelling promotes an anatomic fit.

 Some wetsuits are can also feature insulating and quick-drying linings to ensure the great warmth without compromising on flexibility.

 This is a very flexible and strong seam found on summer suits.
 The panels of the wetsuits are stitched through the neoprene.
 This seam is designed to let water in to prevent overheating in warmer regions.